sparksi/sector-distribution/themes/sector_starter/README.md

 This project uses a NodeJS LibSaSS compilation pipeline.

-This project uses NPM and Bower to provide a completely localised project dependency environment.
+This project uses NPM or Yarn and Bower to provide a completely localised project dependency environment.

 ### Installing the localised dependencies requires the following steps:

-1. Install Node Version Manager (NVM)
+1. Install Node Version Manager (NVM) and Node
 2. Install dependencies & Run the project

 ### 1. Install Node Version Manager (NVM)